Simulation

 cmake_minimum_required(VERSION 3.25)

-project(example NONE)
+project(simple_verilog_example NONE)

-DESCRIPTION "Simple verilog testbench"
+DESCRIPTION "Simple verilog testbench")

 iverilog(${IP})